-Finally, look at when you get the most new leads.
+Finally, look at when you get the newest leads.
 These are probably email sign-ups.
-Once again, this a preferred time for your customers.
+Once again, this is a preferred time for your customers.

 Getting your ad in front of millions of people is bad business if you’re advertising too broadly.

 You might earn more clicks.
 But your conversion rate will be terrible.

 And you’re paying for all of these clicks from people who will never be your customers.